THE USGAO Report

 - anxiety disorders, and

-The use of these “other conditions” as a dischargeable diagnosis resulted in the military being able to avoid the safeguards previously established for service members diagnosed with PTSD.⁹ However, as many as 500,000 veterans who served in the wars in Afghanistan and Iraq, both deployed and non-deployed, from 2002 to 2015 were later diagnosed with Post Traumatic Stress Disorder. ⁷ׄׄ ¹⁰
+The resulting use of the “other conditions” as a dischargeable diagnosis allowed the military to avoid safeguards for service members with PTSD.⁹ However, as many as 500,000 veterans who served in the wars in Afghanistan and Iraq, deployed and non-deployed, from 2002 to 2015 were later diagnosed with PTSD. ⁷ׄׄ ¹⁰

 Traumatic Brain Injury (TBI)